storageos/tutorials/influxdb/020-deploy-pods-service.md

-To build the resources for this stage of the tutorial, create the service account, service, StatefulSet and InfluxDB client pod from their respective yaml files (i.e. the files in the current working directory).
+To build the resources for this stage of the tutorial, create the service account, service, StatefulSet and InfluxDB client pod from their respective yaml files (the files in the influxdb directory).

 `kubectl create -f ./influxdb`{{execute}}

+You will also need to change the storage class in the stateful set to "storageos", as this is the storage class we are using for this tutorial.

+`sed -i 's/original/new/g' file.txt`

 You should now be able to view the running InfluxDB host and client pods: